Emotional Boxing Matches

-A powerful punch may win the argument but at the cost of damaging the relationship.
+A powerful punch may win the argument but damages the relationship.
+Communication when emotions are hot is a high stakes game.

 This may seem harsh, but let's face it, we do stupid things.
 I curiously watch people, paying special attention to emotional interactions.
 Over the decades, I have learned a few things.
 First strong emotions short-circuit intelligence.
 Second, what seems abundantly logical during the heat of the battle, can be quite foolish.
 Strong relationships create security, not captured through hurtful punches to win the fight, but from careful and compassionate attention to the feelings of our lover.